Reuben Sallmander

 Reuben Robert Joakim Sallmander (born 11 February 1966) is a Swedish actor and singer of Jewish heritage.

 Early life and education

-Sallmander was born in Högalid, Stockholm, and attended the Jewish school.
+Sallmander was born on 11 February 1966, in Stockholm, and attended the Jewish school.
 He spent two years at a kibbutz in Israel.
 He graduated from the Swedish National Academy of Mime and Acting in 1990.

 Career

 He has since acted in a wide array of theatre plays, films and television productions.
 In 2013, he appeared in Crimes of Passion.
-In 2015 he played a key character in season 3 of the internationally acclaimed Danish-Swedish TV crime series The Bridge.
+In 2015, he played a key character in season 3 of the internationally acclaimed Danish-Swedish TV crime series The Bridge.